AustinMathuw/VoiceControlledK-nexCar/README.md

 ```
 6: Download ArduinoControl.py and run it:
 ```
-sudo ArduinoControl.py
+sudo python ArduinoControl.py
 ```
 7: Enter in your Session ID that was assinged to you by Alexa.
 * If you would like to self-host the code, you need to PubNub's website, create an account, and create a device.
 Put the keys into index.js in the Alexa Skill and in ArduinoControl.py in the Raspberry Pi.

 That's it!
-After your Raspberry Pi reboots, it will prompt you for your usage key and remind you to plug in both your Arduino and your Servo.
+After your Raspberry Pi reboots, it will prompt you for your session ID.
+(This will appear in your Alexa app when you open the skill)

 ### Arduino
 1. Attach you SeeedStudio Motor Shield to your Arduino UNO